Subscriber Flow

 $redirect = “http://yoursite.com/thankyou”;

-This way you can redirect users after they signup (in aweber / dap) to the welcome /thankyou page or any page of your choice.
+This way you can redirect users after they complete the Aweber signup, to a landing page of your choice.

 Will this way work if I do not want to assign log in and passwords to customers receiving free blog content?
 I only want the customers who have signed up for a product purchase off of the blog to be assigned passwords.